 Dr. Paul Kaminski served as Under Secretary of Defense for Acquisition and Technology and Chairman of the Defense Science Board, and currently serves on the Director of National Intelligence Senior Advisory Group and the Senate Select Committee on Intelligence Technical Advisory Board.
-He chaired the RAND Corporation board, and currently chairs the boards of both Exostar and Hughes Research Labs.
+He chaired the RAND board, and currently chairs the boards of both Exostar and HRL.
 He has an M.S. in Electrical Engineering, and an M.S. and Ph.D. in Aeronautics and Astronautics.

 Dr. Larry F. Lemanski

 Dr. Larry F. Lemanski is the Provost and Vice President for Academic Affairs at Texas A&M University in Commerce.
 His prior positions include Vice President for Research at Temple University and as Vice President for Research and Graduate Studies at Florida Atlantic University.
 His professional background involves Biomedical Sciences, Biology, and Chemistry.

 Dr. Alexander H. Levis is a University Professor of Electrical, Computer and Systems Engineering and head of the System Architectures Laboratory of the C3I Center at George Mason University.
 For the past 20 years, Dr. Levis has conducted basic and applied research in and taught many aspects of command and control.
 He served as the Chief Scientist of the U.S. Air Force for three years where he advised the Chief of Staff and Secretary of the Air Force on a wide range of scientific and technical issues.